Arain

-Arain (also known as Raeen) are a large Punjabi Muslim agricultural community with a strong political identity and level of organisation.
+Arain (also known as Raeen) are a large Punjabi agricultural community with a strong political identity and level of organisation.
+Arain are predominantly Muslims, 99.91% at the time of the 1931 census in Punjab, but a small population of Arain in India also follows Sikhism, Hinduism and Jainism.

 At the beginning of the last century, they numbered around 1 million and were mainly rural cultivators and landowners concentrated in four districts: Lahore, Jalandhar, Amritsar and Ambala, all in the British Punjab province.
 Following the 1947 partition of India, they are now mainly present in the Pakistani provinces of Punjab and Sindh with a small population in parts of Indian Punjab, Uttar Pradesh and Uttarakhand.

 A self-conscious community, several meetings were held to establish an organisation to represent the Arain community in the 1890s.
 Eventually, in 1915, Anjuman Ra’iyan-i-Hind emerged as such a body in Lahore and a national community newspaper, titled Al-Rai, was established.

 History

 Origins

-According to Denzil Ibbetson, he finds it probable that the Arains have some affinity to the Kamboj whilst also noting that some of the Arain and Saini clan names are identical; he also notes that it is probable on the whole that the Arains migrated from Uch, Southern Punjab, furthermore stating that they claim a connection with Jaisalmer.
-However according to other sources from the British Raj, the Arains have little connection with the Saini's and that this tradition came from both having a common occupation.
-Denzil Ibbetson also states that the Arains along the Sutlej river and the East Punjab plains form a 'true caste' meanwhile in the West Punjab plains, the word Arain was often associated with anyone in the market gardening occupation.
-Furthermore, he notes that where the Arains were more populous, such as in Lahore, Jalandhar and Kapurthala, the Arains would take a higher position as general cultivators rather than market gardeners.

 Ishtiaq Ahmed, a political scientist who is also a member of the Arain community, acknowledges that some early Arain texts ascribe a Suryavanshi Rajput origin, while others note a Persian one to reflect to others the status of being "conquerors".
 He believes that the Arains "are a mix of many ethnicities and races", similar to other "farming castes of the Punjab and Haryana".
+K. S. Singh believes that Arain and Kamboh are closely related, with the distinction being mostly religious as the former were predominantly Muslims.